Girl Walking

 Taormina and Isola Bella

-Isola Bela - On the Beach in Taormina
+Isola Bella - On the beach in Taormina

 Isola Bella near Taormina is a candidate for the trophy of Sicily's most beautiful beach.
 A staircase leads down from the state road to the pebbly seashore.
 The depths of the sea make the waters shine in dazzling colours which vary depending on the time of day.
 Isola Bella has two beach bars and a freely accessible part.
 This is ideal for cliff divers and snorkellers